The Intuitive Coaching Toolbox: Navigating the Depths of Intuition

 Examples of powerful questions include:

-- “What strengths can you leverage to overcome the challenges you’re facing?”
+• “What strengths can you leverage to overcome your challenges?”

 Reading Energy and Body Language

-In intuitive coaching, reading energy and body language is a valuable skill that helps coaches gain deeper insights into their clients’ experiences and emotions.
+In intuitive coaching, reading energy and body language are valuable skills that help coaches gain deeper insights into their clients’ experiences and emotions.
 Non-verbal cues such as facial expressions, gestures, and posture can provide valuable information about a client’s state of mind and level of engagement.

 By paying attention to these cues, intuitive coaches can better understand their clients’ needs and tailor their coaching approach accordingly.
 They can identify when a client may be holding back, experiencing resistance, or experiencing a breakthrough.
 This awareness enables coaches to provide appropriate support, ask targeted questions, and adapt their coaching techniques to create a safe and supportive environment for growth.